Lovepreet-se7en/rep/README.md

 ## What it does

+- **No Proxy Setup**: Works directly in Chrome.
+No need to configure system proxies or install CA certificates like in Burp Suite.
 - **Capture & Replay**: Captures every HTTP request you trigger while testing.
 Replay any request and freely manipulate the raw method, path, headers, or body to probe endpoints.
 - **Filters & Regex**: Powerful search across URL, headers, and body.
 Toggle **Regex Mode** for advanced pattern matching (e.g., finding specific tokens or IDs).
 - **Converters**: Right-click context menu to instantly encode/decode data: